 Can a cruise ship run from a cyclone?

 Generally speaking, yes.
-A cruise ship like MSC Opera can reach 22-knots when her captain really stretches her legs and runs the four Wärtsilä engines up to their full power output of 41,000hp.
+A modern cruise ship can reach at least 22-knots when her captain really stretches her legs.

 Your average cyclone on the other hand, travels at around 8-knots (10-knots if she’s a runner).
 So the chances of getting ‘caught’ in a cyclone in the Indian Ocean are rare, especially as cruise ships during the South African cruise season navigate up and down the coasts of South Africa and Mozambique, with just one or two runs across open ocean to Mauritius.